Why It Matters

 """

-Adds a horizontal bar chart showing the most dominant themes across all companies.
+Creates a horizontal bar chart showing total scores across all themes.

 Parameters: